NguyenDuck/blocktopograph/README.md

 [@flagmaggot](https://github.com/flagmaggot) and many other community contributors, including translation.
 ~~This fork is the only one supporting MCPE 1.2~1.10 for now.~~

-A previous contributor, [@MithrilMania](https://github.com/MithrilMania), is now back.
-You may want to check out [her repository](https://github.com/MithrilMania/blocktopograph).

-Structures of both repos have been changed since last year, and a merge does seem too hard, we'll contact her later and discuss about the solution.

 ## Help improve translation
 [Click here](https://github.com/oO0oO0oO0o0o00/blocktopograph/blob/master/translation.md).

+## Update paused
+Due to many reasons, we have decided to pause update of this project.
+Translations and pull requests **will still be processed**, but we encourage you to take over this project and develope on your own.

 ## Download
 [>>> Download on Google Play <<<](https://play.google.com/store/apps/details?id=rbq2012.blocktopograph)
 And release page of the repository provides debug version of the app.
 <img src="arts/scr02.png" alt="screenshot" width="320"/>
 <img src="arts/scr03.png" alt="screenshot" width="320"/>

+A previous contributor, [@MithrilMania](https://github.com/MithrilMania), is now back.
+You may want to check out [her repository](https://github.com/MithrilMania/blocktopograph).

+Structures of both repos have been changed since last year, and a merge does seem too hard, we'll contact her later and discuss about the solution.

 ## Build